-Then I came across bundling concepts with Waveguide and thus soon on Alexander Heißmann.
-A short time later, I had the DXT-RLY in my house for testing, and was very pleased, they linked a controlled bundling with an absolutely neutral playback, the room image was excellent, the sound completely detached from the speakers.
-The only sticking point: I really wanted a small slender floor speaker and no shelf box ...
-However, Alexander was quite quickly convinced that a slim stand box would expand its portfolio but still excellent 😉 And so it happened that Alexander (after a few nights of simulating I suppose ) green light for a tower speaker based on the DXT-MON gave.
-From previous projects I already had 2 Hypex DSP amplifiers, so it should be fully active.
+Then I came across bundling concepts with Waveguide and thus very soon came across Alexander Heissmann.
+A short time later, I had the DXT-RLY at my home to test it, and was very impressed, as it combined controlled bundling with absolutely neutral reproduction, the room image was excellent, the sound was completely detached from the speakers.
+The only sticking point: I really wanted a small, slim floorstanding loudspeaker and not a shelf speaker ...
+However, Alexander was quickly convinced that a slim floorstanding speaker would be an excellent addition to his portfolio so And so it came about that Alexander (after a few nights of simulating, I assume ) gave the green light for a floorstanding loudspeaker based on the DXT-MON.
+I already had 2 Hypex DSP amplifiers from previous projects, so the whole thing should be fully active.

-So Alexander put together a kit, wood came from the hardware store (28mm MDF for the front, 18mm MPX birch for the body), then it started with milling, gluing and grinding ...
+So Alexander put together a kit for me, wood came from the hardware store (28mm MDF for the front, 18mm MPX birch for the body), then it started with milling, gluing and sanding ...

 Since I had already knocked a few speakers together, the milling of the chassis with the router and the assembly of the housing was no longer an issue.
 However, I had never attached beveled bevels, so that was new territory.
 For this purpose I attached steel strips (from the hardware store) with screw terminals.
 I first tried the foxtail method (sawing along the edge), but the saw was constantly jammed.
 I then switched to the orbital sander.
 With a 40er sheet, the MDF turned rather quickly into dust, the bevel succeeded perfectly.
 Alexander also told me about a method using a router, but I did not try that since the MDF was so easy to grind.

-Second crux for me was the neckline for the bass reflex tube.
-I can only recommend to anyone to make the first milling on a specimen, since felt only a few microns the difference between "does not go in" and "crap, sits much too loose" can make.
-The rest then went fast, damping with alubutyl attached, wiring, damping pure, chassis pure.
+The second crux for me was the cutout for the bass reflex tube.
+I can only recommend to everyone to do the milling first on a test piece, because it feels like only a few micrometers can make the difference between “doesn't go in” and “crap, sits way too loose”.
+The rest then went quickly, damping with Alubutyl attached, wiring, damping in, chassis in.

 For the final vote I drove with the two prototypes to Alexander, where we did the fine tuning of the DSP points, the damping of the speaker is still completely optimized and also carried out the final bass reflex tuning.